-The Petra Development and Tourism Regional Authority (PDTRA), established in 2009 controls the entire Petra Region (755 km2) including the Petra Archaeological Park which covers 264 km2 of the land.
-The Petra Archaeological Park is considered an archaeological and World Heritage Site as designated by UNESCO in 1985 and management of this section of land falls under the responsibility of the Petra Archaeological Park (PAP); a subordinate organization that reports to the PDTRA.
+The Petra Development and Tourism Regional Authority (PDTRA), established in 2009 is mandated with managing the entire Petra Region (755 km2) including the Petra Archaeological Park (PAP) which covers (264 km2) of the land.
+The Park, a subordinate organization of the PDTRA, is mandated with the management of the Park.
 Jurisdiction over archaeological research, conservation, restoration and preservation however, lies with the Department of Antiquities, a subordinate Department to the Ministry of Tourism and Antiquities.

 - Developing tourism

 - Improving socio-economic conditions of local communities

 - Sustainable development across the region